Initiate a credit transfer

 idempotencyKeyto prevent duplicate payments (line 4). - For this use case, add information about your

-swanAccountBeneficiary, including their name and SwanaccountNumber(note it's the account number, not the account ID) (lines 10-11). - Add the
+swanAccountBeneficiaryinstead of a SEPA beneficiary, including their name and Swan account number (lines 10-11). - Add the

 InitiateCreditTransfersSuccessPayloadpayload. - Add the consent URL to the success payload (line 28):